Dumitru Corbea: Guardist and Crusader

 By Corbea's own account, his first political affiliation was with the United Socialists, whose rallies he attended in 1934–1935, hearing speeches delivered by Mihail Gheorghiu Bujor—detailing Bujor's own experience in the October Revolution—and witnessing debates between various factions, including the Trotskyists.
-This claim is contradicted by researches such as Dragoș Sdrobiș, who note instead that he was well-liked in right-wing circles and that he had formally joined the fascist Iron Guard in or around 1932.
+This claim is contradicted by researchers such as Dragoș Sdrobiș, who note instead that he was well-liked in right-wing circles and that he had formally joined the fascist Iron Guard in or around 1932.
 In November 1935, Cobzaru was monitored by the state secret service, Siguranța, which noted his affiliation with a left-wing splinter of the Guard—called "Crusade of Romanianism", and presided upon by Mihai Stelescu.
 According to Sdrobiș, he may have been active within that group as early as April or May, when the eponymous Crusader magazine hosted unsigned letters from Dorohoi that may be his; one such piece defends Sadoveanu, who was being heckled and intimidated by Guardist militants.
 The same journal also featured a poem in honor of the former communist Panait Istrati, which is signed as "J. Corbea".
 In his first signed piece, published in July 1935, Corbea openly attacks the Guardist leader, Corneliu Zelea Codreanu, hinting at his alleged homosexuality.
 Therein, Corbea invited the Guardists to present evidence to the contrary, offering to "blow my brains off" if proven wrong.

 Cobzaru was also a regular attendee of the Sburătorul circle, which gathered in Eugen Lovinescu's home.
 Decades later, he recalled having been impressed with Lovinescu and other older peers, and estimated his time as a Sburătorul regular as "7–8 years, with interruptions".
-Novelist I. Peltz, who met him there, recalls that he would join in the modernists' attack on traditional literature, but discreetly and reasonably, as a "well-mannered peasant" speaking in thick Moldavian dialect.
 Corbea himself recalls that Lovinescu was discreetly warm in welcoming him there, but that he had more enthusiastic backers, including Bebs Delavrancea, Dinu Nicodin, and Liviu Rebreanu.
+Novelist Virgiliu Moscovici-Monda who heard him reading his poems at Sburătorul, suggests that he overcame initial reluctance by revealing himself as a genuine voice of the peasant class, rather than as an edulcorating neo-traditionalist.
+Monda likened his genuineness and appeal to the art of Henri Rousseau, as well as to Van Gogh's Potato Eaters.
+Novelist I. Peltz, who met him there, recalls that Corbea himself would join in the modernists' attack on traditional literature, but discreetly and reasonably, as a "well-mannered peasant" speaking in thick Moldavian dialect.